AP&T

 AP&T AB is an industrial enterprise active in the sheet metal forming industry.
-It is the parent company for the AP&T Group.
+It is the parent company of the AP&T Group.
 The company develops and manufactures complete production systems, automation equipment, presses, tools and services for companies that produce pressed sheet metal parts.
 Customers are active in the automotive industry and as manufacturers of heat exchangers, ventilation products and roof drainage products.
 AP&T is headquartered in Ulricehamn, Sweden with production facilities in Ulricehamn, Tranemo and Brescia, Italy through its subsidiary NORDA S.p.A.

 History

 AP&T's roots go back to the early 1960s when two of the three companies forming the basis of AP&T were founded.

 Lagan Press

 Bertil Åberg began manufacturing hydraulic presses at his new company Lagan Press in 1963.
 This enabled him to quickly produce spare parts and styling accessories for the American cars he had formerly imported and sold.
 He opted not to use mechanical presses because they would make the parts too expensive.
 Bertil Åberg considered hydraulic presses from Germany, but decided that they were too expensive and complicated.
 These were the factors underlying Åberg's decision to manufacture his own presses.